cleytonlang/react-movies/README.md

 Application about movies using API IMDb for studies with React, using componentization concepts, context concepts and Tremor to create components.

-This application is hosted on AWS.
+This application is hosted on Vercel.
 - Demo: <a href="https://react-movies-seven-rho.vercel.app" target="_blank">click here</a>

 ## :gear: Techs used